A fully loaded tool to help you get Ghost installed and configured and to make it super easy to keep your Ghost install up to date.

 file.
 This is useful if you can’t remember where you installed a particular instance of Ghost, or are working with multiple instances (local, production, staging and so on).

-Ghost log
+ghost log

 outputs the last 20 lines from the access log file for the site in the current folder.